pat955/web-crawler/README.md

 # Web Crawler
 This is a simple webcrawler.
-Provided a url, it will (if possible) recursively go through html for other urls and count them.
+Provided a url, it will (if possible) recursively go through html searching for links to other pages under provided domain, and count/collect them.

 ## How to use
 ```